-The Firm's risk management processes are reviewed by department Heads and management each year as part of the ICARA process.
-In addition, the Firm relies on the third control function, Internal Audit, to review the efficacy of the Firm's risk management processes.
-The audit by an independent third party in 2019 produced a number of recommendations which have since been adopted and which have enhanced the existing Risk Function.
+The Firm's risk management processes are reviewed by department Heads and management each year as part of the ICARA process and quarterly.
+In addition, the Firm relies on the third line of defence, Internal Audit, to review the efficacy of the Firm's risk management processes.
+A number of internal audits took place in 2023 and a number of recommendations have since been adopted that have enhanced the existing overall Risk Management Framework.